-Brodie couldn’t get to sleep because of bloody Bain and all his talk of Katya being sexier than ever and hitting her sexual peak.
-He had eyes, damn it.
-He didn’t need his brother pointing out how good she looked; he could see it for himself.
+Brodie couldn’t get to sleep because of bloody Bain and all his talk of Katya being sexier than ever.
+He had eyes, damn it, and he didn’t need his brother pointing out how good she looked.
+He could see it for himself.
 Age had made her sexier.
 Honed her beauty.
 Given her confidence.
-Not that Kat had needed more confidence when it came to touching him.
-He groaned, rolled over yet again and punched at his pillow to make it softer, then grumbled when it didn’t work.
+Not that Kat had needed more confidence, especially when it came to touching him.
+He groaned, rolled over yet again and punched his pillow to make it softer, then grumbled when it didn’t work.

 Sexual peak?
-Aye, he wished he’d never heard those words.
-What did it mean anyway?
+Aye, he wished he’d never heard those words come out of his brother’s mouth.
+What did it mean, anyway?
 That she’d want more sex?
-She’d wanted a whole lot when they were teens; any more than that could kill a man…but he’d have a helluva time before he died.
+She’d wanted a helluva lot when they were teens, any more than that could kill a man…but, what a way to go.
 Brodie well remembered the fun they’d had learning about sex together.
-They’d laughed, and panted, their way through every stage of the process, from fumbles in the dark behind the Savage’s shed to trying to make love in the shower without slipping and breaking their necks.
+They’d laughed and panted their way through every stage of the process, from fumbling in the dark behind the Savage shed to trying to make love in the shower without slipping and breaking their necks.
+Good times…

 “You’re a fool,” he told his dick.
 “This is just conditioning.
-You’re used to being up around her and don’t realize that things have changed.
+You’re conditioned to be on alert around her and don’t realize things have changed.
 It’s pathetic.”

 Almost as pathetic as a thirty-year-old man talking to his dick.

-“You’re not getting any,” he told it.
-“So you might as well calm down.”
+Brodie shifted in his seat, trying to get comfortable.
+“You’re not getting any,” he addressed his agonizingly tight jeans, “so you might as well calm down.”

-Brodie parked his SUV behind the overgrown rhododendron at the bottom of the Savage drive and crept up the path to the back of the house, where Katya’s old bedroom sat.
-Its window still had the same purple curtains that’d been there when they were teens.
+Brodie parked his SUV behind the overgrown rhododendron at the bottom of the Savage drive and crept up the path to the back of the house—and Katya’s bedroom.
+The window above the living room still had the same purple curtains that’d been there when they were teens.
 Feeling like he’d stepped back in time, Brodie grabbed a handful of gravel and tossed it at the glass.

-A few seconds later the old sash window was pushed up and Denise stuck her head out.
-Brodie had forgotten about Katya’s best friend.
-And that she was staying with the Savage family too.
+A few seconds later, the old sash window slid up and Denise stuck her head out.
+Damn—he’d forgotten about Katya’s friend.

 “I’m sorry?”
 Brodie wasn’t quite sure what answer would calm the crazy lady down.